Editorial methodology

 Explain who should evaluate the platform first, what to verify, and where the fit may break.

-Run every shortlisted platform through the same workflow demo using your own knowledge sources and edge cases.
+Run every shortlisted platform through the same workflow demo using your own knowledge sources, edge cases, channel mix, and escalation rules.

-Ask each vendor to show escalation, approval, and human takeover paths before allowing sensitive automation.
+Ask each vendor to show failed-answer handling, source traces, approval gates, audit logs, and human takeover paths before allowing sensitive automation.

-Model total cost at expected monthly conversation, seat, usage, channel, and add-on volume before comparing vendors.
+Model total cost at expected monthly conversation, resolution, message, seat, channel, workflow-action, and add-on volume before comparing vendors.

 Next step